mdp-toolkit/mdp-docs/source/examples/binetdbn/dbn.rst

 Run this demo to view an HTML inspection of the DBN training.
 This should help with understanding how the implementation works.

-:download:`dbn_nodes.py` -- This is the original non-bimdp DBN node from Pietro, which is the basis for the BiMDP DBN implementation and is required for this example to run.
+:ref:`dbn_nodes` — This is the original non-bimdp DBN node from Pietro, which is the basis for the BiMDP DBN implementation and is required for this example to run.